fqzhu001/caffe-pdh-reid-2016/README.md

 If you have complie problem, please remove the folder `examples/market1501/evaluate/KISSME/`.

-#### Note:this work was done in late 2015 when we were trying the "verification" Network to learn embeddings.
+#### Note: this work was done in late 2015 when we were trying the "verification" Network to learn embeddings.
 Later, we turn to the "identification" models and obtain more competitive results.
 Interested readers can also refer to our works on the "identification" models [1], [2], [3], [4], [5], [6].

 ### References